RachadQ/YorkU2020/README.md

   Part 3: I used a array  to swap, sort get median number

-  # Introduction to Applied Statistics
+  # Math 2565: Introduction to Applied Statistics

+  # Math 1190:  Introduction to Sets and Logic

+  # Itec 2600: Introduction to Analytical programming

+  # Adms 1010: Exploring the Function of Business

+  # Itec 2210: System Administration